 Alpha Hydroxy Acids in anti-aging skincare ingredient lists as lactic, glycolic, citric, malic, or tartaric acids.
 AHAs provide a suite of skin benefits, including reducing fine lines, minimizing age spots and other pigmentation issues, and even shrinking large pores.

 The caveat with AHAs is that they can cause sensitivity to sunlight and mild irritation in some people.
-Sunscreen should be applied every day, and AHA should only be used every other day at first to allow the skin to adjust to using.
+Sunscreen should be applied every day, and AHA should only be used every other day at first to allow the skin to adjust to use.

 Retinol